Allan Gray - Orbis Global Equity Feeder Fund

 This is a way of reporting the return earned over a period as a percentage per year.
 Although the figure stated implies that the same percentage return was delivered every year, the actual return in each year may have been more or less than the reported figure, depending on the unit trust’s volatility.
 Annualised performance reporting simplifies comparison across different time periods and across different types of investments.

-This unit trust is fully invested in selected global shares through the Orbis Global Equity Fund.
+This unit trust invests in the Orbis Global Equity Fund, which is designed to be exposed to all of the risks and rewards of selected global shares.
 Orbis Investments, our offshore investment partner, shares our investment philosophy, which is applied on a global scale.
 To achieve the unit trust’s goal, Orbis ignores market sentiment and buys shares in companies its research process indicates are undervalued.
 Orbis sells them when they reach its estimates of fair value.

 What are the costs?

 All the Allan Gray - Orbis Global Equity Feeder Fund’s expenses, including the investment management fee charged by Orbis in the underlying Orbis Global Equity Fund, are deducted before performance figures are calculated.
 There are no separate or additional fees.
 The total investment charge is broken down below: